nens/raster-analysis/README.rst

     $ store-info raster/config/s1-dtri

-5. Now you are ready to create (interpolated) geotiffs for 3Di result.
+5. Now you are ready to create (interpolated) geotiffs for your 3Di result.
 You need a shapefile to provide the script with an area of interest.
 For example::